International Conference on

 About ICPEH

-The successful landing of the Chandrayaan-3 mission in the southern high latitude region of the Moon has galvanized the country and is being celebrated by the scientific community, more particularly the planetary scientists in India and abroad.
+The successful landing of the Chandrayaan-3 mission in the southern high latitude region of the Moon has galvanised the country.
+The scientific community celebrates it, particularly the planetary scientists in India and abroad.
 The curiosity to discover life beyond the Earth-Moon system has led to the discovery of several exoplanets.
-This exciting area of exoplanets and exploring habitability on them and other planetary bodies of our Solar System is gaining impetus in India and in the international arena.
+This exciting area of exoplanets and exploring habitability on them and other planetary bodies of our Solar System is gaining impetus in India and the international arena.

-Astronomers at PRL initiated for the first time in India a dedicated program for exoplanet detections using the radial velocity method in 2008.
-Under this program, PRL developed a high resolution stabilized fibexrfed spectrograph under temperature control and vacuum called PARAS working at 65000 resolution.
+Astronomers at PRL initiated, for the first time in India, a dedicated program for exoplanet detections using the radial velocity method in 2008.
+Under this program, PRL developed a high-resolution stabilised fibexrfed spectrograph under temperature control and vacuum called PARAS, working at 65000 resolution.
 PARAS is attached to the PRL 1.2m telescope at Mt.
 Abu.
-PARAS is responsible for some of the exoplanet detections in 2018 and thereafter with K2 and TESS candidates.
-Subsequently, PRL developed PARAS-2 working at 100,000 resolution for it's newly installed 2.5m telescope at Gurushikhar, Mt.
-Abu in October 2022.
+PARAS is responsible for some of the exoplanet detections in 2018 and after that with K2 and TESS candidates.
+Subsequently, PRL developed PARAS-2, working at 100,000 resolution for its newly installed 2.5m telescope at Gurushikhar, Mt.
+Abu, in October 2022.
 PARAS-2 is designed to have sub-1m/s precision radial velocity for small planet detections.

-PRL is organizing a week-long International Conference on “Planets, Exoplanets and Habitability.”
-The proposed conference will have the participation of experts in planetary sciences, exoplanets, Super-Earths detections and characterizations, including their atmosphere and habitability.
-The conference serves as a platform to promote networking and is beneficial to early, mid-, and senior career scientists, researchers, space technology and mission innovators, and start-ups.
+PRL is organising a week-long International Conference on “Planets, Exoplanets and Habitability.”
+The proposed conference will have the participation of experts in planetary sciences, exoplanets, Super-Earths detections and characterisations, including their atmosphere and habitability.
+The conference is a platform to promote networking and benefits early, mid-, and senior career scientists, researchers, space technology and mission innovators, and start-ups.
 This will also be an excellent opportunity for the foreign scientific community to witness the advancement in Indian science and technology and research in planetary science and exploration.